19richa/Myntra-clone/README.md

 # Myntra-clone
 Developed a clone inspired by Myntra.
+Only by using Html and CSS.